-Perquisites and Other Personal Benefits
+Perguisites and Other Personal Benefits

 Currently, we do not view perquisites or other personal benefits as a significant component of our executive compensation program.
 Accordingly, we do not provide excessive perquisites or other personal benefits to our executive officers, including our named executive officers, except as generally made available to our employees or in situations where we believe it is appropriate to assist an individual in the performance of their duties, to make them more efficient and effective, and for recruitment and retention purposes.
-In 2022, none of our named executive officers, other than Mr. Glass and Mr. Hahnfeld, received perquisites or other personal benefits in amounts equal to or greater than \$10,000.
-For more information on Mr. Glass's and Mr. Hahnfeld's perquisites, please refer to Note (4) in the "2022 Summary Compensation Table" below.
+In 2023, none of our named executive officers received perquisites or other personal benefits in amounts equal to or greater than \$10,000.